 Help desks are typically grouped according to their form of deployment, the size of a client's business and whether the software's source code is accessible and easy to alter.
 When searching for the perfect help desk, you must take these elements into consideration.
-The following is an explanation of the five main types of help desk software currently on the market.
+The following is an explanation of the five main types of help desk examples currently on the market:

 Web help desk